Gorilla glue - silicone roof coating installation-min

 Problems that Silicone Restoration Membranes have

-Whether your roof is flat or pitched, an SRM can handle any type of roof, including those with skylights, vents, HVAC units, and drainage systems.
+Whether your roof is flat or pitched, a silicone roof coating system can handle any type of roof, including those with skylights, vents, HVAC units, and drainage systems.

 The number one benefit of installing a silicone roof coating is that it’s more cost-effective than a complete roof tear-off, it saves on your energy bill by adding reflectivity, and it’s seamless, which does not allow water an opportunity to enter your building.